-Born in 1538 in the Valladolid province of Spain, Turibius, named after an early martyr, grew into a truly noble and well-educated layman, immersed in the Catholic liberal arts; his virtue and zeal were recognized by the King of Spain, who appointed him Grand Inquisitor – before that title was usurped in a memorable but rather unfortunate description by Dostoyevsky – then bishop of the new and vast diocese of Lima in the New World.
-Turibius tried to resist, but consented to being rushed through the minor orders, then ordained in 1578, before his departure across the stormy South Atlantic to the shores of Peru.
+Born in 1538 in the Valladolid province of Spain, Turibius, named after an early martyr, matured to become a virtuous and well-educated layman, immersed in the Catholic liberal arts; his talents were recognized by the King of Spain, who appointed him Grand Inquisitor – before that title was usurped in a memorable but rather unfortunate description by Dostoyevsky – then bishop of the new and vast diocese of Lima in the New World.
+Turibius tried to resist and remain in a more hidden life, but consented to being rushed through the minor orders, then ordained in 1578, before his departure across the stormy South Atlantic to the shores of the new world, in Peru.

-The tenor of his episcopacy was evident as soon as he set foot in Patita, on May 12, 1581, as he commenced to walk the 600 miles to Lima – yes, by foot, over a wild and uncultivated land without much semblance of a ‘road system.
-Over the years of his energetic apostolate, he would visit his vast diocese several more times, covering thousands of miles the same way – no limos, jets, hotel rooms, plush carpets and fancy restaurants for this humble spiritual soldier, who seemed an implacable force of divine energy.
-His favourite saying, which we all should ponder in our era saturated in media-and-easy-entertainment – and I am thinking here for some reason of the ubiquitous video-game addicted male – was ‘time is not our own, and we must give a strict account of it’.
+The tenor of his episcopacy was evident as soon as he set foot in the village of Patita, on May 12, 1581, as he commenced to walk the 600 miles to Lima – yes, by foot, over a wild and uncultivated land without much semblance of a system of roads or paths.
+Over the years of his energetic apostolate, he would repeat these feats with his feet many times, visiting the parishes and outposts of his vast diocese, covering thousands of miles the same way – no limos, jets, hotel rooms, plush carpets and fine restaurants for this humble spiritual soldier, who seemed an implacable force of divine energy.
+His favourite saying, which we all should ponder in our era saturated in media-and-easy-entertainment, was ‘time is not our own, and we must give a strict account of it’.
 Hmm.

-Turibius truly ‘cared’ for his flock, correcting his priests, ensuring the recently promulgated Missal of Pius V – the Council of Trent had just wrapped up in 1563 -was in use in each parish, the vessels and vestments clean and in good order, and that his priests were living truly orthodox and orthoprax lives, for the state of the clergy was not what it should have been.
+Turibius truly cared for his flock, correcting his priests, ensuring the recently promulgated Missal of Pius V – the Council of Trent had just wrapped up two decades earlier, in 1563 -was in use in each parish, the vessels and vestments clean and in good order, and that his priests were living truly orthodox and ortho-prax lives, for the state of the clergy was not what it should have been.
 We could use a few more bishops like Saint Turibius.